HTBChicago/Love/README.md

 The PDF can be decrypted using the NTLM hash of the administrator user

-The page below uses a unique password that is only provided during the meetup
+The page below uses a unique password that was only provided during the meetup

 https://htbchicago.github.io/Love/